 You can reach Amalfi by car, train, bus, plane, and ferry.
 The nearest railway station is Salerno connecting all major Italian cities.
 Also, there are direct buses leaving daily from the Tiburtina station in Rome to Amalfi.

-As for the closest airport, it’s Napoli-Capodichino airport offering direct flights to/from the main Italian and European destinations (including Spain, France, Germany, Greece and UK).
+As for planes, the Napoli - Capodichino airport, which is the closest one to Amalfi, offers direct flights to/from the main Italian and European destinations (including Spain, France, Germany, Greece, and England).

 Alternatively, you can reach Amalfi by ferry.
 The fastest way to get to Amalfi by sea from the mainland is from Molo Concordia in the port of Salerno.
 However, there are other ferry connections from Naples, Positano, Sorrento, Castellammare di Stabia, Cetara, Maiori, Minori, Vietri sul mare, Ischia, Capri, and Procida.
 For more information about schedules and tickets, you can have a look at the ferry routes to Amalfi.